richelbilderbeek/journal_club_20210902/README.md

 > and questionable methodological practices in candidate gene association studies [REFERENCE],
 > which were plagued by low reproducibility [REFERENCE].

+It was noted in the discussion that this was an opinion paper, instead of an article, hence having fewer references is OK.

 #### 2. No definition of Open Science

 Which definition of Open Science is used?